They say men want power, and women want love. I want both.

 Our strength is rooted in love.
 When women lead, we prioritize cooperation over division and creation over destruction.
 Feminine power manifests itself in collective action– in the formation of networks that bring about positive change.
 Our power affirms the sanctity of human life.

-Power is not about having control over other people; it’s about control over your voice, your body, your energy and your destiny.
+Power is not about having control over others; it’s about control over your voice, your body, your energy and your destiny.
 This is why power, for women, is absolutely necessary.

 It is being able to express who you are in the world unapologetically.